 - Large parking area but it can fill on holiday weekends

 Lassen Peak is located pretty much right in the middle of the park.
-If you are coming from the south entrance then you can’t miss it as you will see the amazing Lake Helen before you get to the trailhead.
+If you are coming from the south entrance, then you can’t miss it as you will see the fantastic Lake Helen before you get to the trailhead.
 I recommend stopping at Lake Helen first as the views right from the road are amazing.
-After that, you will continue about a half mile and be at the trailhead.
+After that, you will continue about a half-mile and be at the trailhead.

 Here is a video I made of the hike in 2018.